HelikarLab/COMO/docs/pages/como/conda_install/como_conda_installation.md

 last_updated: August 29, 2023
 ---

-## Conda vs Mamba

-Conda and Mamba are effectively interchangeable.
-Mamba is a drop-in replacement for Conda that is much faster.
-We recommend using Mamba over Conda if possible.
-If it is not possible to install Mamba, Conda will work just fine.

-{% include important.html content="You should only choose Conda **or** Mamba, not both!" %}

 ## Install Conda

-{% include warning.html content="If you would like to use mamba, skip ahead to the [Install Mamba](#install-mamba) section" %}

 The following instructions are taken directly from the Conda documentation.
 Please visit the [conda documentation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation)